phluid61/internet-drafts/file-scheme/draft.md

    drive-letter   = ALPHA ":"
 ~~~~~~~~~~

-This is intended to support URIs of the form:
+This is intended to support the minimal representation of a local file
+in a DOS- or Windows-based environment, with no authority field and an
+absolute path that begins with a drive letter.
+E.g.:

 * `file:c:/path/to/file`

-   > The minimal representation of a local file in a DOS- or
-     Windows-based environment, with no authority field and an
-     absolute path that begins with a drive letter.

 URIs of the form `file:///c:/path/to/file` are already supported by the
 `path-absolute` rule.